dmitrykuzmenkov/sentinel/README.md

 cd sentinel-dir && ./sentinel --status-file=/dev/shm/status.snapshot > sentinel.log 7
 ```

-- --status-file: absolute path to file where Sentinel will save status command snapshots on each check of running tasks
+- *--status-file*: absolute path to file where Sentinel will save status command snapshots on each check of running tasks
-- --check-timeout: timeout in seconds between checks, default is 3
+- *--check-timeout*: timeout in seconds between checks, default is 3
-- --tasks-dir: folder for tasks config files, default is ./tasks
+- *--tasks-dir*: folder for tasks config files, default is ./tasks
-- --work-dir: work dir for Sentinel where it stores log, status, temp files, default is ./proc
+- *--work-dir*: work dir for Sentinel where it stores log, status, temp files, default is ./proc
-- --pid-file: Sentinel process pid file, default is $WORK_DIR/sentinel.pid
+- *--pid-file*: Sentinel process pid file, default is $WORK_DIR/sentinel.pid

 ## Configure daemon environment
 You can configure settings of Sentinel daemon just editing file "env.bash" in project dir.
 Its just a simple bash script with defined variables